 TGbe editor: Please revise the first paragraph in clause 35.3.24.3 (Broadcast TWT operation) (#19961):

 A TWT scheduling AP affiliated with an AP MLD, while announcing a broadcast TWT schedule in the AP’s BSS, may explicitly indicate whether that schedule is an aligned schedule by setting the Aligned subfield in the corresponding Broadcast TWT Parameter Set field to 1.
 An aligned schedule is a broadcast TWT schedule that is available across multiple links such that the target wake times of the schedules on the multiple links are aligned.
-Other TWT parameters of the aligned schedules on those multiple links remain the same as each other. (#19961)
+Other TWT parameters of the aligned schedules on those multiple links remain the same as each other, except for the values for the Broadcast TWT ID subfield and the Last Broadcast Parameter Set subfield, which can be the same or different. (#19961)

 TGbe editor: Please insert the following paragraphs as the last two paragraphs in clause 35.8.5 (Traffic delivery)